Quantum clocks are more precise than classical ones: Classical clocks

 We may understand the above division in the following manner.
 The component delay function $\tau_{n,x}$ is generated by $\tickmatrix_{0\bar{x}}$ (see Def. \ref{def:componentdelay}), and thus represents a tick being generated from the $S_{\bar{x}}$ subspace of the clock vector space.
 Thus the two $\tau^{(x)}(t)$ above each correspond to the delay function of a single tick generated from $S_{x}$.

-From Lemma \ref{lemma:delaymixture}, the accuracy of the sum of two delay functions is upper bound by the maximum accuracy from among the two, and we proceed to bound each of the accuracies individually.
+From Lemma \ref{lemma:delaymixture}, the precision of the sum of two delay functions is upper bound by the maximum precision from among the two, and we proceed to bound each of the precisions individually.

 For $\tau^{(0)}$, (that corresponds to the tick arising from the $S_0$ subspace), we find the zeroth, first and second moments of the entire tick density to be (on application of Def. \ref{def:delayfunctionmoments}),